jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually/make_tdd_environment_no_wsl.rst

   where ``NAME_OF_THE_PROJECT`` is the name I give the project

-* these are the steps I took to make a Python_ :ref:`Test Driven Development environment<what is a Test Driven Development Environment?>`
+* these are the steps I took to make a :ref:`Python Test Driven Development environment<what is a Test Driven Development Environment?>`

   - give the project a name
   - :ref:`make a directory for the project<how to make a directory for the project on Windows without WSL>`